Skip to main content

 Active project: Global

-We are an original member of the award-winning Zurich Flood Resilience Alliance.
+We are an original member of the award-winning Zurich Climate Resilience Alliance.
 Our role is to work with communities around the world to help them plan and adapt their lives to cope better with flooding.
 The Alliance consists of humanitarian, development, research and private sector partners who share a vision that floods should have no negative impact on the ability of people and businesses to thrive.

 Programme overview